Test and Activate a Copilot

 After completing this unit, you’ll be able to:

-• List the best practices for testing a copilot.
+- List the best practices for testing an assistant.

-• Test a copilot to see how it performs.
+- Test an assistant to see how it performs.

-• Explain how to monitor a copilot and evaluate the performance.
+- Explain how to monitor an assistant and evaluate the performance.

 The Final Stretch

-This final stretch of Linda’s journey begins with a test drive of Cloud Kick’s copilot, and it ends with happier, more efficient users.
+This final stretch of Linda’s journey begins with a test drive of Cloud Kick’s assistant, and it ends with happier, more efficient users.
 So let’s hit the road!

 The Importance of Testing